dreamyguy/validate-color/README.md

     npm i

+## Run it locally

+To start the app locally, run:

+    npm run start

+This command fires up the application on port `9900`, making it visible on http://localhost:9900.
+Because this app is based on [create-react-app][2], the port number should be configured on the [.env](https://github.com/dreamyguy/validate-color/blob/master/.env#L1) file.

+## Building the frontend for Production

+When you're ready to build for production, run:

+     npm run build

+This command compiles all production-optimised resources to a folder called **build**.
+It's meant to be run remotely, at the environment host, at build time.

-## Building for production
+## Building for NPM

 When you're done with your changes, run:

-     npm run build
+     npm run build-npm

-This command compiles the production-optimised `javascript` to `dist/index.js`, a file compiled out of [src/index.js][3].
+This command compiles the distribution-optimised `javascript` to `lib/index.js`, a file compiled out of [src/validate-color/index.js][3].

+> 👉 Note that the `lib/` folder and its contents are only available at the [NPM distribution][6].

 # Testing